$B$-mode forecast of CMB-Bh$\overline{a}$rat: Methods

 \subsection{Power spectrum estimation and Likelihood Analysis}

 We compute the $BB$ power spectra cross-correlating the recovered $B$-mode CMB maps for HM1 and HM2 over the masked sky and then apply the power spectrum based likelihood approach to estimate $r$.
-We apply pseudo-$C_{\ell}$ estimator \citep{Hivon:2002} from \namaster\ code\footnote{\url{https://github.com/damonge/NaMaster}} \citep{Namaster:2019}. \NILC\ returns directly the foreground cleaned CMB $B$-mode maps.
+We apply pseudo-$C_{\ell}$ estimator \citep{Hivon:2002} from \namaster\ code\footnote{\url{https://github.com/damonge/NaMaster}} \citep{Namaster:2019}.
+We use apodized mask fallowing Gaussian apodization scheme with FWHM = 1\deg. \NILC\ returns directly the foreground cleaned CMB $B$-mode maps.
 For \COMMANDER, we first decompose the full-sky foreground cleaned CMB $Q$ and $U$ maps to full-sky $E-$ and $B$-mode maps and then use only the $B$-mode maps in order to avoid the leakage from $E$- to $B$-modes over the masked sky.
 We adopt the constant binning scheme of band width $\Delta \ell$ = 9 and ($2\ell$+1) weighted band power in $k^{th}$ band given by

 where ${C}_{\ell}^{BB}$ is the unbinned cross power spectrum (hereafter, by $C_{\ell}^{BB}$, we will indicate band power).
 For simulations in SET3a and SET3b, \COMMANDER\ is applied over the masked sky.
 To avoid the issue of $E$-to-$B$ leakage over the masked sky, we adopt the pure-$B$ estimator implemented in the \namaster\ code which minimizes the leakage with additional sample variance \citep{SMITH:2006}.